LBPUnion/PLRPC/README.md

   or if using the GUI, unlock defaults and change the `Application ID` entry in the options to override the default Discord Application ID.
 This can be useful if your Lighthouse instance or other service is compatible with the PLRPC protocol and you want to display your own application name.
+* LittleBigPlanet 1 is not fully supported and will not show all of the information LBP2, 3, and Vita will.
+This is because LBP1 does not support rooms, therefore the client cannot determine user status or slot information.
+There are plans to implement expanded support for LBP1 in the future as noted by [#30](https://github.com/LBPUnion/PLRPC/issues/30).